Jalapeño: Cultivation

 Jalapeños are subject to root rot and foliar blight, both often caused by Phytophthora capsici; over-watering worsens the condition as the fungus grows best in warm wet environments.
 Crop rotation can help, and resistant strains of jalapeño, such as the 'NuMex Vaquero' and 'TAM Mild Jalapeño', have been and are being bred as this is of major commercial impact throughout the world.
 As jalapeños are a cultivar, the diseases are common to Capsicum annuum: Verticillium wilt, Cercospora capsici, Powdery mildew, Colletotrichum capsici (Ripe Rot), Erwinia carotovora (Soft Rot), Beet curly top virus, Tospovirus (Tomato spotted wilt virus), Pepper mottle virus, Tobacco mosaic virus, Pepper Geminiviridae, and Root-knot nematode being among the major commercially important diseases.

 After harvest, if jalapeños are stored at 7.5 C they have a shelf life of up to 3–5 weeks.
-Jalapeños produce 0.1–0.2 µL⋅kg−1⋅h−1 of ethylene, very low for chilies, and do not respond to ethylene treatment.
+Jalapeños produce 0.1–0.2 μL per kg per hour of ethylene, very low for chilies, and do not respond to ethylene treatment.
 Holding jalapeños at 20–25 °C and high humidity can be used to complete the ripening of picked jalapeños.
 A hot water dip of 55 C for 4 minutes is used to kill off molds that may exist on the picked peppers without damaging them.
 The majority of jalapeños are wet processed, canned, or pickled on harvesting for use in mixes, prepared food products, and salsas.